 Elizabeth Mozer is a director, actress, deviser (theatre maker) and educator, with a specialization in movement.
 She is currently developing a new work entitled Natural Causes based on the lives of environmental activists, in particular tree sitters.
 Mozer recently conceived and wrote Castle on the Hill, which she directed and premiered at Binghamton University (BU).
 Castle on the Hill is based on Mozer’s original one-woman play The Asylum Project, drawn from the lives of patients of the Binghamton State Hospital.
 Their stories are expressed both physically and verbally.
 Mozer performed The Asylum Project in NYC, Montreal, Boulder and throughout NY State, including performances at The Cherry Arts in Ithaca.
 In 2019, Mozer was selected to perform The Asylum Project in the international United Solo Theatre Festival in NYC where it received the award for BEST DRAMA.

 Mozer's creative research includes the embodied art of acting, somatic approaches to actor training, devising and performance, physical theatre, movement, creating and directing original theatre - both collaborative ensemble and solo works, the Meisner technique, on-camera auditioning and acting, theatre pedagogy and cross-disciplinary exchange.
-She teaches devising in the Physical Theatre Intensive at the Stella Adler Studio of Acting (NYC), and has taught physical acting and movement for actors at the Atlantic School, the Ted Bardy Studio and AMDA in NYC.
+She has taught devising in the Physical Theatre Intensive at the Stella Adler Studio of Acting (NYC), and has taught physical acting and movement for actors at the Atlantic School, the Ted Bardy Studio and AMDA in NYC.

-Mozer received her BA in dance from SUNY Brockport and her MFA in theatre arts - performance pedagogy from the University of Pittsburgh.
+Mozer received her BA in Dance from SUNY College at Brockport and her MFA in Theatre Arts - Performance Pedagogy from the University of Pittsburgh.
 She has trained professionally with Tina Landau, Anne Bogart and the SITI Co., Moisés Kaufman and Leigh Fondakowski and The Tectonic Theater Project, Stephen Wangh, Tim Phillips, Fay Simpson, Joan Evans, William Esper, Erika Berland, Wendell Beavers and Ethelyn Friend.

 - MFA, University of Pittsburgh